1st Battalion 22nd Infantry

 of the Little Big Horn, where soldier corpses from all the frontier forts have been gathered for their final resting place."

-(Ed., At some time after 1968 Elias Prall was removed from the cemetery of the Little Big Horn [Custer National Cemetery]
+(Ed., It appears from the above narrative, that Elias Prall was at one time buried in the cemetery of the Little Big Horn

 (Ed., - Below is the letter written to Elizabeth Prall by her brother's friend and 1st SGT, complete with the original spelling,